rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 * **mod_mime**: associates file types with the corresponding action
 * **mod_proxy**: proposes a proxy server
 * **mod_rewrite**: rewrites URLs
-* ...
+* Others

 ```bash
 sudo dnf install httpd
 ```

-The version installed on RockyLinux 9 is 2.4.
+The version installed on Rocky Linux 9 is 2.4.

 Installing the package creates an `apache` system user and a corresponding `apache` system group.